-According to a 2011 Gallup survey, 92% of Americans believe in God.
-Reaching 9 out of 10 in any group is an accomplishment in demographic targeting.
+The 2017 Pew survey titled, “When Americans Say They Believe in God, What do They Mean?”, 56% of Americans claim to believe in the God of the Jewish Bible or Christian New Testament.
+A full one-third more say they believe in some other “higher power or spiritual source”.
+Reaching 89% of any group is an accomplishment in demographic targeting.
 In this case, however, it isn’t the same demographic because they don’t believe in the same god, or gods.
 And it is those beliefs that make things tricky in advertising.

 Due to an inability to secure licensing agreements, likeness waivers, and modeling releases, it is fair to assume that using God, gods, miscellaneous deities, names of religions, religious adherents, or religious artifacts carries a certain amount of risk for any brand.
 Even churches (and other denominational houses of worship) are not exempt from the pitfalls of using holiness as part of marketing efforts.
 Although the risks are ever-present, there are also benefits to appropriately invoking a holy reference in organizational or individual advertising.
 We are going to examine those risks, rewards, and a few guidelines on how and when to use God in advertising.